 Senior Consultant Mr. Andrew Levitt and Energy Associate Dr. Aniruddh Mohan recently assessed PJM’s proposed transmission services for large loads, such as data centers, co-located with generation.
-Their affidavit notes that, while PJM has made an important start, there are several enhancements needed to fully achieve FERC and Administration priorities on large loads:
+Their affidavit and supplemental affidavit note that, while PJM has made an important start, there are several enhancements needed to fully achieve FERC and Administration priorities on large loads:

 • Offering non-firm contract demand service (NFCDS) any time it is available improves efficiency, accelerates the connection of new loads, and incentivizes the development of new generation.